shotover/shotover-proxy/docs/src/dev-docs/debugging.md

 Rerun the test each time to learn more about the behavior of the system and narrow down your search.

 Delete these extra logs when you are finished your investigation.
 Some of them could be downgraded to a `tracing::debug!()` and kept if they are found to be generally valuable.

-## Ensure the project has no warnings

-The rust compiler's warnings should always be addressed immediately as they can point out program breaking mistakes.
-For example a missed `.await` will leave a future unresolved but is hard to notice from visual inspection.
-I recommend ensuring `cargo check --all-targets` returns no errors at all times.
-You can set features to reduce runtime e.g. `cargo check --all-targets --no-default-features --features kafka` but that will disable some dead code warnings (fine for development).
-You can use a tool like [bacon](https://github.com/Canop/bacon) or [cargo watch](https://github.com/watchexec/cargo-watch) to keep track of warnings.

-Note that CI will fail if your PR has any warnings anyway, so you'll have to address them all eventually.